 For the evaluation of stress fractures, a careful history is obtained to ascertain the cause.

 If a person is an athlete, there may be a recent change in training or equipment.
 It could be an increase in mileage or intensity, change of the terrain, or running shoes.

 Features common to all stress fractures include the following:

 - A recent change in activity or equipment

 - No history of significant trauma

 - Pain with weight bearing

 This test involves the patient hopping on the affected leg to reproduce symptoms.
 Other maneuvers that can place a stress on the femur also may reproduce pain.
 It is found to be positive in approximately 70% of patients with stress fractures of the femoral neck.

-Not required for diagnosis of traumatic fractures.
+Not required for the diagnosis of traumatic fractures.
 May be required in case of evaluation of causes of stress fractures.

 Following are recommended x-ray views